alibaba/pipcook/contributing/contribute-a-script.md

 ```

 1. As with other scripts, we first take the parameters from the URI and perform the type conversion.
-2. import `@tensorflow/tfjs` from Framework.
-3. Create and compile the model object based on the hyperparameters passed in.
+2. Create and compile the model object based on the hyperparameters passed in.
-4. Pass in the runtime object containing the Dataset and train the model.
+3. Pass in the runtime object containing the Dataset and train the model.
-5. Save the model file and finish training.
+4. Save the model file and finish training.

 ## Debugging